-Client reviews and peer endorsements: A 2-pronged approach for getting more contacts on Avvo
+Client reviews and peer endorsements: A two-pronged approach for getting more contacts on Avvo

 Many attorneys rely on referrals as a major source of new business.
-In fact, nearly 58% of firms rely on referrals as their primary source of new clients.
-Because referrals often come from sources attorneys don’t track, like phone calls and walk ins, it can be difficult to determine what exactly made a consumer decide to reach out.
-But given the high percentage of referrals that turn into new clients, it’s likely that the client was influenced by 1 of 2 factors: a positive review from a former client or a positive review from a peer in the legal industry.
+Because referrals often come from sources attorneys don’t track (like phone calls and walk-ins), it can be difficult to determine what exactly made a consumer decide to reach out.
+But given that a high percentage of referrals turn into new clients, it’s likely that the client was influenced by one of two factors: a positive review from a former client or a positive review from a peer in the legal industry.

 In this post, we’ll look at how potential clients discover positive experiences online and how much these experiences influence their decision to hire an attorney.

 53% of consumers who go online to resolve their legal issues are also researching attorneys to hire (source).
 If that number doesn’t seem particularly impressive, consider this: there are over 27 million online searches for the terms “attorney” and “lawyers” each month (Source: Keywordspy.com).
 When consumers turn to search engines to find you, an online review can act like a referral.
 And those online reviews really matter.
 According to our 2022 report, Understanding the Legal Consumer:

 - About half of consumers who’ve contacted an attorney in 2022 say that client reviews played a role in their decision (45.5%).

 - Customers who thoughts reviews were “very important” were 46.6%, and those who thought “somewhat important” clocked in at 34.1%.